Introduction

 Stats

-Enabling the stats feature on the crate will allow the NorthstarPlugin pathfinding systems to calculate how much time is spent per frame on pathfinding and collison.
+Enabling the stats feature on the crate will allow the NorthstarPlugin pathfinding systems to calculate the average time spent on pathfinding and collision calls.

 [dependencies]